-The memorial was originally enclosed by ornamental iron railings manufactured by Messrs WJ Ford and Sons of West Row.
-However, these were removed during the Second World War as part of the war effort, and subsequently replaced by a chain link fence in the late C20.
-The total cost of the memorial was £90, which was paid for by public subscription.
+The memorial was originally enclosed by ornamental iron railings manufactured by Messrs WJ Ford and Sons of West Row, however these were removed during the Second World War as part of the war effort and subsequently replaced by a chain link in the late 20th century.
+The total cost of the memorial was £90 , which was paid for by public subscription.

 In 2018 the memorial was cleaned and the names and dedications repainted.